Expert Legal Guidance You Can Trust

 - Settling terms such as child support, alimony, or custody in anticipation of a separation or divorce

 It is important that postnuptial agreements be voluntary.
 Should a court find coercion, it may void the agreement.
 Under Florida law, should a postmarital agreement waive the rights of one spouse on the death of the other spouse, both spouses are required to make a full and fair disclosure of assets.
-A skilled divorce attorney in Palm Harbor can help spouses determine the appropriateness of a postnuptial agreement given their circumstances and concerns.
+Our skilled attorneys in Tampa Bay can help spouses determine the appropriateness of a postnuptial agreement given their circumstances and concerns.

 What Is the Difference Between Prenuptial and Postnuptial Agreements?